dezashibi-c-projects/i-task_manager/README.md

 ## Design Decisions

-I would go for `enum` over boolean as it's going to be more fun. so:
+I would go for `enum` over boolean for task's state as it's going to be more fun and I can use colors for each state.

+So here's the `enum` for task's state:

 ```c
 typedef enum